Updated: Nov 14

 Goat Milk Soap is a natural exfoliant.
 Alpha-hydroxy acids (AHA) are the exfoliant that gently removes dead skin cells and helps new ones resurface.
 Alpha-hydroxy acids provide a more youthful complexion because when skin is healthy, we look healthy.

 Goat milk soap supports the skin microbiome; this is the amount of healthy bacteria on our skin's surface.
 Over-pasteurization of goat milk affects this.

 Acne prevention, lactic acid helps control acne because it cleans pores out.
 When a pore becomes infected, it becomes red and inflamed, and finally, it collects pus and needs to be removed or squeezed.
 Lactic acid keeps pores free of dirt, oil, and excess sebum.
 Keeping pores clean helps them breathe and prevention of acne.

-In summary, raw goat milk is rich in minerals and vitamins, Has natural barrier protection, is rich in vitamin A and increases lipid defense for healthy skin.
+In summary, raw goat milk is rich in minerals and vitamin A and has natural barrier protection, that increases lipid defense for healthy skin.

 Soap is neither a trend nor a fad; "It's our future rooted in the past."
-Goat Milk Soap is just one more vessel with different strips.
+Goat Milk Soap is just one more vessel toward healthy skin.